Morgus the Magnificent: Novelty records

 In 1959, Mississippi-based Vin Records released a 7-inch single entitled "Morgus The Magnificent" by Frankie Ford and Mac Rebennack performing as "Morgus and The Ghouls" (aka "Morgus & The 3 Ghouls").
 The record made the local New Orleans radio top ten record chart.
 In 1964, the Detroit-based Fulton record label released another single, "Werewolf", featuring Morgus and The Daringers, with an instrumental track ("The Morgus Creep") on its B side.

 Film

 Morgus' first and only appearance in film was in The Wacky World of Dr. Morgus (1962), which introduced his "Instant People Machine" that could transform people into sand and back to their original form.
 In the film, Morgus was investigated by a stereotypical reporter known as "Pencils" and foreign agents from Microvania who sought to enter the United States by using the device.
-Instead of an invasion, its contents ended up as concrete, which was poured at a dedication ceremony for a new highway called "People's Highway."
+Instead of an invasion, its contents ended up as concrete, which was poured at a dedication ceremony for the fittingly-named "People's Highway."